 Numnahs essentially perform the same purpose, but the cut is saddle-shaped rather than square or rectangular.

-In the UK, saddle pads come in three main styles, reflecting the type of saddle you use – general purpose (GP), jump, close contact jump or dressage.
-Some saddle pads are also specifically designed to sit comfortably on high-withered horses.
+In the UK, the pads (or cloths) come in three main styles, reflecting the type of saddle you use – general purpose (GP), jump, close contact jump or dressage.
+Some saddlepads are also specifically designed to sit comfortably on high-withered horses.

-As well as a saddle pad, many riders like to further cushion the weight of the saddle on their horse’s back by placing a half-pad over the saddle pad and under the saddle.
+Many riders like to further cushion the weight of the saddle on their horse’s back by placing a half-pad on top of the pad and under the saddle.
 These are usually made of artificial fur and they simply provide more comfort for the horse.

-Other pads used over a saddle pad include gel pads, which are another shock absorber and rise pads which can be used to temporarily correct a saddle problem by lifting either the front or the back of the saddle.
+Other types of pad include gel pads, which are another shock absorber and rise pads which can be used to temporarily correct a saddle problem by lifting either the front or the back of the saddle.
 Though these are ideal for short term use, such as when a young horse goes through a growth spurt, they should not be applied over a long period of time.

 Matchy Horsey word of warning: no pad should ever be used to make an ill-fitting saddle sit better.

-Perhaps out of all the tack your horse will use, the humble saddle pad will take the most battering on a daily basis, which is why saddles pads need to be regularly washed.
+Perhaps out of all the tack your horse will use, the humble saddlecloth will take the most battering on a daily basis, which is why they need to be regularly washed.
 If left alone, the grime, dirt and sweat will build up which will eventually rub a horse's back, possibly leading to sores and even skin diseases.
-Thankfully, most saddle pads are machine-washable on a gentle cycle.
+Thankfully, most are machine-washable on a gentle cycle.